GRANTS

 HOPE Grant

 Georgia's HOPE Grant (a separate program from the HOPE Scholarship) is available to Georgia residents who are working towards a certificate or diploma (continuing education programs are not eligible) at an eligible college or university in Georgia.
+The HOPE Grant award amount will cover a portion of a student's tuition.
+Students must maintain a 2.0 GPA at the 30 and 60-hour checkpoints to maintain eligibility.

-Zell Miller HOPE Grant
+Zell Miller Grant

 Georgia's Zell Miller Grant is available to Georgia residents who are working towards a certificate or diploma at a Technical College System of Georgia (TCSG) or University System of Georgia (USG) institution.
 The Zell Miller Grant award amount is the standard undergraduate tuition rate based on the school the student attends and the number of hours enrolled.
+Recipients must maintain a 3.5 GPA or higher and will receive 100 percent of the assessed tuition each semester.

 HOPE Career Grant